cartoonist/forgers/README.md

 This tool, named `forgers` (short for `forge-rs`), aims to apply FORGe model to input VCF files and support VCF manipulation operations based on FORGe ranking.
-One of the design decision for `forgers` is to work seamlessly work with tools such as `bcftools` enabling the user to pipe VCF output of these tools to `forgers` or vice versa to create a more complex variant filtration pipeline.
+One of the design decision for `forgers` is to work seamlessly with tools such as `bcftools` enabling the user to pipe VCF output of these tools to `forgers` or vice versa to create a more complex variant filtration pipeline.

+# Installation

+With a Rust environment set up, run:

+`cargo install forgers`

+Refer to https://rustup.rs/ if you need to install the Rust environment.

 # Usage